Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Time-series specific validation techniques should be used rather than random cross-validation
 - Models need periodic retraining to adapt to changing market conditions
 - Using ML for feature importance and filtering can help traditional strategies
+- Technical indicators like RSI and Bollinger Bands can serve as features for ML models
+- Signal strength metrics from traditional strategies can be valuable inputs for ML models

 ## Exchange Integration